 - 60 grams labneh

-- I halved the original recipe so that it was enough for two people.
+- I halved the original recipe to make Shakshuka for one or two people.

 - I used 4 whole eggs instead of 2 eggs and 2 egg yolks as I had no need for unused egg whites.